What is the TEF?

 The Teaching Excellence and Student Outcomes Framework (TEF) is a national exercise, introduced by the government in England.
 It assesses excellence in teaching at universities and colleges, and how well they ensure excellent outcomes for their students in terms of graduate-level employment or further study.

 The TEF encourages excellent teaching.
 The results can help those considering higher education choose where to apply, alongside other sources of information.

 There are systems in place to help ensure that all UK colleges and universities meet national quality standards.
 The TEF looks at what they are doing in addition to these standards, and participating universities and colleges can achieve a gold, silver, bronze, or provisional rating.

 The TEF process is managed by the Office for Students, and ratings are judged by an independent panel of students, academics and other experts.

 Students invest significant amounts of time and money in higher education, and should expect a high quality academic experience.
-The TEF measures the things students care about: teaching, learning and what students go on to do afterwards.
+The TEF measures the things students care about: teaching, learning and student outcomes.

 As well as helping prospective students to choose where to study, the TEF encourages universities and colleges to work with their students to develop an even better student experience for all.